Deeraj-G/CSE-13S/asgn2/README.md

 -s: Enable printing of statistics to see computed terms and factors for each tested function

 -h: Display a help message detailing program usage.

-This command parses through mathlib-test.c and prints a variety of tests depending on the argument specified.

 ## Errors in Program